jerseycheese/BootHillGM/Docs/CompletedUserStories.md

 # Completed User Stories

 ## Character Creation
+- As a player, I want to see my character's essential skills (Shooting, Riding, Brawling) so that I know my character's specialties.
+  **Test Plan:**
+  - Verify all essential skills are listed
+  - Test that skill values are calculated correctly based on character attributes
+  - Check that skill updates are reflected immediately in the display **Status:** In Progress - Skills display component being implemented.

 - As a player, I want to create a character using AI-guided prompts so that I can quickly generate a unique persona for the game.
   **Test Plan:**
   - Verify that AI prompts are generated and displayed to the user